mrrnour/ds_toolbox_public/readme.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)
 ![Contributions](https://img.shields.io/badge/contributions-welcome-orange.svg)

 `dstoolbox` is a comprehensive data science toolbox built on top of popular open-source frameworks such as Pandas, Spark, Scikit-learn, and the Azure Storage Blob package.
-It offers abstracted functions to streamline ETL processes, including data loading/unloading from various sources, and facilitates machine learning (ML) tasks on platforms like Databricks, Azure ML, and local systems.
+It offers abstracted functions for  machine learning (ML)  an ETL processes.

 ## Features ✨